 Tip:If the tool you are creating does not need an output parameter because the purpose of the tool is to perform an update or action at a prescribed time, you may not need a geoprocessing service.
 In this case, a scheduled task may be a more appropriate workflow.

-- String (text)
+Boolean, Double, Long, String (text)

-Perhaps the most important point for parameters is that all outputs become static to the consumer of the service.
-When a geoprocessing service is consumed either in a desktop or web app, no value is ever supplied for the output parameter.
-This may be surprising the first time you try to execute the service, as you are not presented with the chance to set the output name of a feature class.
+All outputs become static to the consumer of the service.
+When a geoprocessing service is consumed in a desktop or web app, no value is ever supplied for the output parameter.
+This may be surprising the first time you try to run the service, as you are not presented with the chance to set the output name of a feature class.
 When sharing a web tool, the process that publishes the geoprocessing service handles the output.
 The output name when you ran the tool in ArcGIS Pro becomes the name of the output result from the service.
-The service handles writing the output to either in_memory or a scratch location (scratchGDB or scratchFolder) and will return the output to the client after the service has successfully executed.
+The service handles writing the output to either memory or a scratch location such as Scratch Folder, Scratch GDB, or Scratch Workspace environments.
+The service will return the output to the client after the service has successfully run.